Four Chiefs positions to watch in the first preseason game vs. Bears - NewsBreak

 Head coach Andy Reid said that the starters will mostly get the first quarter with the backups migrating throughout the rest of the game.

-Here are a few positions to pay attention to when the starters are subbed out.End Zone Extra: Sign up to get our weekly Kansas City Chiefs newsletter
+Here are a few positions to pay attention to when the starters are subbed out.How to watch Chiefs preseason opener against Bears

 Running back

-Seventh-round rookie Isiah Pacheco has been the talk of training camp and for good reason.
+Seventh-round rookie Isiah Pacheco has been the talk of training camp, and for a good reason.

 The Chiefs have often kept a running back rotation, especially in the past few seasons with injuries to CEH and Jerick McKinnon.